resty-gwt/resty-gwt/restygwt-website/src/documentation/restygwt-user-guide.md

 ``reload`` of some data can be automatically triggered, whenever a particular ``org.fusesource.restygwt.example.client.event.ModelChangeEvent`` is catched.

-A to have a central location wher such ``ModelChangeEvents`` are thrown, a ``RequestCallback`` seems perfect.
+To have a central location where such ``ModelChangeEvents`` are thrown, a ``RequestCallback`` seems perfect.
 Usually - without custom ``AnnotationResolver``s there would be no information about "what event for which domain type should be thrown".

 Solution is to have a ``org.fusesource.restygwt.rebind.ModelChangeAnnotationResolver``.
-This class must be registered on RestyGWTs generation process via
+This class must be registered on RestyGWTs generation process in your '*.gwt.xml' via

-{pygmentize::java}
-BindingDefaults.addAnnotationResolver(new ModelChangeAnnotationResolver());
+{pygmentize::xml}
+    <set-configuration-property name="org.fusesource.restygwt.annotationresolver"
+            value="org.fusesource.restygwt.rebind.ModelChangeAnnotationResolver"/>
 {pygmentize}

 Additionally assume the following RestService interface definition